Team, Patrons & Trustees

 Patrons

-EnviroHub is lucky enough to have three Patrons that are legendary in their own fields but also recognised in the environmental arena.
+EnviroHub is lucky enough to have two Patrons that are legendary in their own fields but also recognised in the environmental arena.
 Our current patrons, offer support and a wealth of knowledge to our team.
 They have over time been facilitators, contributors and speakers at our Sustainable Backyard events.
 More about them and the valuable work they do below.

 Ruud Kleinpaste